jonas-grgt/bob/README.md

 ### Different constructor

-If you want to use a different constructor instead of the default selected one, annotated it with `@BuildableConstructor`
+If you want to use a different constructor instead of the default selected one, annotated it with `@Buildable.Constructor`

 ### Package